Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 By induction, the result holds for $Z'$ (resp. $Z''$ and $Z' \times_Z Z''$) and $T$.
 We conclude by tensoring \eqref{equation:cdhsequence} with $\htp_S(T)$ and applying descent for the cdh-cover $(Z' \times_S T,Z'' \times_S T)$ of $Z \times_S T$. \end{proof}

-As another corollary, the following computation explains the defect of absolute purity. \begin{cor} Let $i:Z \rightarrow X$ be a closed immersion such that $Z/X$ has h-smooth crossings.
+As another corollary, the following computation explains the defect of absolute purity in the case of the immersion of a normal crossing divisor (and, in fact, in a slightly more general situation using our notion of h-smoothness). \begin{cor} Let $i:Z \rightarrow X$ be a closed immersion such that $Z/X$ has h-smooth crossings.
 Then $i^!(\un_X)$ is isomorphic to the homotopy colimit of the diagram

 Here $N_J$ is the normal bundle of $Z_J$ in $Z$, $Th_Z(-N_J)$ is the associated Thom space (of the opposite), seen over $Z$.
-For any $J \subset K$, we have the Gysin map
+For any $J \subset K$, we consider the Gysin map of \Cref{prop:enhanced-Gysin}